Smart Recovery Guidelines

 Re-Play Your Training or Match

 After your practice or match session, it is important to Re-Play your critical and important points.
-Make note of both the negative and positive aspects of your game.
+Make a note of both the negative and positive aspects of your game.
 Work on the negative ones and then focus on the positive ones.
 Do not let the negative ones affect you as it is time to move on and look at the positive aspects of your game.
 Start a training diary and take short notes on what you practiced, what went well, what was critical and what do you have to work on in the next few days or weeks.
 You can only improve your game if you recognize your weaknesses, work on them and stick to your strengths.

 Regain Muscle Length